Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 Continuity

 Continuity of a function on an interval means that the function has no breaks, jumps, or holes in that interval.
 For the Mean Value Theorem to apply, the function must be continuous on the closed interval [a, b].
-In the context of the function f(x) = x²ᐟ³, we need to check if it is continuous on the interval [-1, 8].
+This ensures that the function behaves predictably and smoothly across the entire interval, which is necessary for finding a point where the instantaneous rate of change matches the average rate of change.

 Recommended video: